lukaIvanic/Drzavna_Matura_Endgame/README.md

 # Drzavna_Matura_Endgame
-A coming soon platform for high school students of Croatia.
+Premise -> A coming soon platform for high school students of Croatia.
 Includes materials for studying, tests, a forum and all that jazz.